ndeineko/TI-MultiView-data-recovery/README.md

 ## Full procedure

 This section describes a more complete procedure.
-It will recover entries that were present before the reset, except the two most recent ones, that is, one expression and its associated result.
+It will recover entries that were present before the reset, except the two most recent ones.
+That is, one expression and its associated result.
 This procedure should be done just after a reset.
 It might not work if new entries were added after `MEMORY CLEARED` was shown.
 It can also be used immediately after history disappears when switching mode from MathPrint™ to Classic.
 In that case, reset or switch back to MathPrint™ before continuing.

-For special symbols (fractions, exponents, roots, ...), MathPrint™ (default mode) and Classic don't use the same encoding.
-If the entries to recover were added in Classic mode, the calculator will crash or freeze when displaying the ones that contains special symbols.
+For special symbols (fractions, exponents, roots, …), MathPrint™ (textbook-style and default mode) and Classic don't use the same encoding.
+If the entries to recover were added in Classic mode, the calculator will crash or freeze when displaying the ones that contain those symbols.

 For this to work, it's also imperative to remember the most recent result that was computed on the calculator (or, the most recent input, if that result was `Error`), in order to determine where the next entry is stored in memory.